swiss-ai/whisperX-environment/README.md

 It utilizes the **CSCS Container Engine** with a custom Environment Definition File (EDF) based on the NVIDIA NGC PyTorch 24.05 image.

-## Prerequisites

-* The  file present in this directory.

 ## Quick Start

 ### 1. Setup Environment